Kathy Bates: Continued acclaim and later roles (2010–present)

-Bates returned for the fourth season of American Horror Story, Freak Show, this time as Ethel Darling, a bearded lady who performs in a freak show.
+Bates returned for the fourth season of American Horror Story, Freak Show, playing Ethel Darling, a bearded lady who performs in a freak show.
 She subsequently returned again for the fifth season, Hotel, where she played Iris, the hotel's manager.
 Bates returned for her fourth, and the show's sixth season, Roanoke, playing two characters—Thomasin "The Butcher" White and Agnes Mary Winstead.
 She received further Emmy Award nominations for Freak Show and Hotel.

 On September 20, 2016, Bates received a star on the Hollywood Walk of Fame for her work in the film industry.
 Her star is located at 6927 Hollywood Boulevard.
 In 2017, Bates starred in the Netflix television series Disjointed, in which she played the character of Ruth Whitefeather Feldman, an owner of a California medical marijuana dispensary.
 The show aired for two seasons.

 In 2018, she appeared in two films: in Xavier Dolan's critically panned arthouse film The Death and Life of John F. Donovan and as political activist Dorothy Kenyon in the Ruth Bader Ginsburg biopic On the Basis of Sex.
 That year, she also guest-starred in the finale of the 11th season of the CBS sitcom The Big Bang Theory.

 In 2019, Bates portrayed American politician Miriam A. Ferguson in the Netflix crime film The Highwaymen.
 She also starred in the Clint Eastwood biographical drama film Richard Jewell, playing the mother of the title individual.
-For her performance, she was nominated for a Golden Globe Award for Best Supporting Actress – Motion Picture, as well as her fourth Academy Award nomination (also in the Best Supporting Actress category).
+For her performance, she was nominated for the Golden Globe Award for Best Supporting Actress – Motion Picture, as well as her fourth Academy Award nomination.